mwarning/KadNode/docs/faq.md

     An estimate would be 8 seconds.
 Unless the address has been been cached.
 * **So, it's all about DNS?**
     No, KadNode is not traditional DNS.
 It just maps and 20 byte identifiers (or sha1(some-string)) to IP addresses.
 Everybody can announce identifiers.
 Use verification like HTTPS or other cryptography mechanisms.
+* **Are wildcard certificates supported?**
+    No. Maybe it will be supported in future versions.
 * **Can KadNode be used as a DNS server?**
     KadNode is not a DNS server, it does not forward domains and its copabilities are quite simplistic.
     It is meant to be an interface to a real DNS-Server (bind, dnsmasq etc.)